JezaChen/PyQtInspect-Open/README.md

 Note that F8 **is only used to finish selection** during the inspection process;
 pressing F8 **WILL NOT start selection** if inspection is not active.

-## Source Code

-Currently, the source code distribution package can be downloaded from [PyPi][3], and the GitHub repository will be opened soon.

 ## Known Issues
 - **Patching fails with multiple inheritance involving more than two PyQt classes**, such as class `A(B, C)`, where `B` and `C` inherit from **QObject**.
 This might cause the `__init__` method of `C` to not execute, leading to exceptions.